openresty/lua-resty-core/lib/ngx/ssl/clienthello.md

 It is also useful to do some custom operations according to the per-connection information in the client hello message.

-For example, one can parse custom client hello extension and do the corresponding handling in pure Lua.
+For example, one can parse the custom client hello extension and do the corresponding handling in pure Lua.

 To load the `ngx.ssl.clienthello` module in Lua, just write